Schizoid personality disorder: Guntrip criteria

 The description of Guntrip's nine characteristics should clarify some differences between the traditional DSM portrait of SzPD and the traditional informed object relations view.
 All nine characteristics are consistent.
 Most, if not all, must be present to diagnose a schizoid disorder.

 Millon's subtypes

 Theodore Millon restricted the term "schizoid" to those personalities who lack the capacity to form social relationships.
 He characterizes their way of thinking as being vague and void of thoughts and as sometimes having a "defective perceptual scanning".
 Because they often do not perceive cues that trigger affective responses, they experience fewer emotional reactions.

 For Millon, SzPD is distinguished from other personality disorders in that it is "the personality disorder that lacks a personality."
 He criticizes that this may be due to the current diagnostic criteria: They describe SzPD only by an absence of certain traits, which results in a "deficit syndrome" or "vacuum".
 Instead of delineating the presence of something, they mention solely what is lacking.
 Therefore, it is hard to describe and research such a concept.

 He identified four subtypes of SzPD.
-Any individual schizoid may exhibit none or one of the following:
+Any schizoid individual may exhibit none or one of the following: